 “Small details are more important in simple minimalist design, because you see every line.
 Unless every inch is perfect, it is not good enough.” – Sandra Adrian Asplund, Creative Director

-Her design is smart, fun and cool - with spot on quotes about the Swedish hipsters and their classic "Fika".
+Karin's designs are smart, fun and cool - with spot on quotes about the Swedish hipsters and their classic "Fika".

 Bang & Olufsen